Restriction and decoupling estimates for the hyperbolic paraboloid in $\mathbb{R}^3$: Bilinear refined decoupling

 Here $\omega_i$ are $(1/K_2^2,1/K_2)$-rectangles.

 Let us now assume $(\Omega_1,\Omega_2)$ is narrow.
 In fact, let us assume that the narrow streak persists for $m$ steps ($m\ge 1$).
 After these $m$ steps we have the upper bound

 where $\gamma_i$ are $1/(K_2K_1^m)$-squares.
-Note that the distance between pairs remains $\sim 1$, so the hypothesis $dR^{1/2}r K_2\gtrsim 1$ in \eqref{firuegrtug8tu8uh8u8u} is satisfied for $r$ all the way down to the smallest scale $r\sim R^{-1/2}$.
+Note that the distance between pairs remains $\sim 1$, so the hypothesis $dR^{1/2}r \gtrsim K_2$ in \eqref{firuegrtug8tu8uh8u8u} is satisfied for $r$ all the way down to the smallest scale $r\sim K_2R^{-1/2}$.

 The streak ends because of one of two reasons.
 Either the pairs $(\gamma_1,\gamma_2)$ are broad, in which case we end the argument by repeating the computations from the previous case, with $(\Omega_1,\Omega_2)$ replaced with $(\gamma_1,\gamma_2)$.
 We get \eqref{cccc1} with $r=1/(K_2K_1^m)$.
-The other possibility is that the scale of $\gamma_i$ is $R^{-1/2}$, in which case we have \eqref{cccc2}. \qedhere
+The other possibility is that the scale of $\gamma_i$ is $\sim K_2R^{-1/2}$, in which case we have \eqref{cccc2} (via another application of the triangle inequality). \qedhere

 \end{proof}

 We next analyze the case when \eqref{cccc1} holds.
 The next result will then be applied separately to $\Omega=\Omega_1$ and $\Omega=\Omega_2$.

 \begin{proposition} Let $X$ be a collection of $R^{1/2}$-balls $Q$.
 Let $\Omega\subset [-1,1]^2$ be a square.
 Let $f=\sum_{T\in\ZT}f_T$ be a sum of scale $R$ wave packets so that ${\rm supp}(\wh f)\subset N_{R^{-1}}(\ZH_{\Omega})$.
 Suppose there is $M\geq1$ such that each $Q\subset X$ intersects at most $ M$ many $R$-tubes from $\ZT$.
 Let $r\le 1$.
 Consider a collection of pairwise disjoint $(r/K_2,r)$-rectangles $\omega\subset \Omega$ in general position.
 Then ($g$ depends on $f$, as in \eqref{function-g})